gallantries/gallantries.github.io/handbook/host-before.md

   - Ensure that your catering service will label the food for contents/allergens (e.g. for vegetarian/vegan/allergens like gluten, etc.)
   - Make a reservation for a social dinner, if any.

   Catering can be expensive.
-If you choose to have participants find their own lunch, then you should add nearby lunch location ideas to the workshop webpage.
+If you choose to have participants fund their own lunch, you should add nearby lunch location ideas to the workshop webpage.
 If your workshop is a multi-day workshop, you should include dinner options on the workshop webpage.